Information on our Te Pūrengi leadership team.

 Amanda Moran – Chief Operating Officer and Deputy Secretary, Organisational Performance

 Amanda's role involves building the capability and leadership of the organisation and achieving real results for the environment.

 Amanda has worked at MfE since 2006, before that holding planning roles in London and Dunedin.
 She brings expertise and commitment to the issues the ministry is addressing and the outcomes we are seeking for New Zealand.

-Amanda has held acting roles at this level on diverse issues including urban, marine, air, hazardous substances and the resource management system and has built trusted working relationships across Government and beyond.
+Amanda’s last role was Deputy Secretary Natural and Built System.
+She has held acting roles at this level on diverse issues including urban, marine, air, hazardous substances and the resource management system and has built trusted working relationships across Government and beyond.

 Melanie Mark-Shadbolt – Kaihautū – Chief Māori Advisor